hiblaphp/async/README.md

 ## `await()` — Suspending Until a Promise Settles

-`await()` suspends the current Fiber until the given promise settles, then returns the resolved value or throws the rejection reason.
+`await()` suspends the current Fiber until the given promise settles, then returns the resolved value or throws the rejection reason:
 ```php
 use function Hibla\await;

 $user = await(fetchUser(1));
 echo $user->name;
 ```

+---

 ### Context-independent behavior